 Unfortunately, the Russian Ruble crash in 2014 and plummeting oil prices affected Pattaya in a big way.
 Practically overnight the Russians stopped coming to Pattaya which then waited for its next significant international influx and found it with the Chinese.
 Once again, serious investors were arriving at the same time as the tour bus tourists.
 Wealthy mainland and offshore Chinese were keen to invest.
 They would often purchase whole floors of condominiums rather than individual units, resulting in many property developers seriously making hay while the sun shone.
 Several agents and developers visited China to take part in trade fairs, promote Pattaya, and set up joint ventures.

-Cosy and impeccable 3 bedroom villa for sale at an attractive price near international schools
+Cosy and impeccable 5 bedrooms pool villa for sale or rent near international schools

 In early 2020, the COVID pandemic took the world by surprise and put a stop to almost everything; however, investors are still keen to look at opportunities as and when they are allowed to revisit Thailand.
 However, Pattaya has changed dramatically, at the moment no longer a result of positive market forces but may turn out to be due to the adverse effects of the worldwide pandemic.
 The lack of footfall, while international borders have been so severely restricted this year, can no more keenly be felt than in a city like Pattaya which has such dependency on tourism.
 For even though domestic travel is heartily encouraged by the Thai government, many businesses cannot survive without international visitors.